1973 NCAA University Division basketball championship game: UCLA Bruins

-Memphis State
+Memphis State Tigers

 Gene Bartow was the coach of Memphis State, having been hired by the university for the 1970–71 season.
 The Tigers' leading scorer was guard Larry Finch, who averaged 24.0 points per game on 44.5% shooting.
 Future NBA player Larry Kenon, a forward, also averaged more than 20 points per game, on 52.5% shooting, and led Memphis State in rebounding with 16.7 per game.
 Center Ronnie Robinson had 13.5 points and 11.2 rebounds per game.
 Other regulars included center Wes Westfall, forwards Ken Andrews and Billy Buford, and guards Bill Cook, Bill Laurie and Doug McKinnie.

 Memphis State began the season ranked 11th in the country, but the team lost three of its first five games.
 Following a season-opening win over Missouri Western, LSU defeated the Tigers 94–81 on December 5, 1972.
 A visit to fifth-ranked Marquette resulted in a three-point defeat, and an 80–79 loss to Texas left the Tigers with a 2–3 record.
 They evened their record at 3–3 on December 16, with an 80–51 victory over Navy.
 That was the start of an extended winning steak; after wins against Arkansas, Cornell, and UC Santa Barbara, the Tigers traveled to Vanderbilt for a meeting with a top-10 opponent.
 With a 74–71 road victory, Memphis State extended its streak to five games before the start of Missouri Valley Conference (MVC) play.